TPLO Recovery

 This is tricky but also probably the most crucial aspect of your dog’s recovery.

-Your dog should get zero exercise – literally going outside only for potty breaks and that’s it – for the first week.
-Movement, when not on potty breaks, should be in a closely confined space.
+Your dog should get zero exercise – literally going outside only for potty breaks, and that’s it – for the first week.
+Movement should be in a closely confined space when not on potty breaks.

 You may want to consider a sling to help with your dog’s movement during the first week or two.
 Slung under its hips, you are able to help bear the weight and keep it off of the leg.

-After about 2 weeks, you can start taking your dog out for short 5 minute walks once or twice each day.
+After about two weeks, you can start taking your dog for short 5-minute walks once or twice daily.

-After 3 weeks or so, you can increase the time by about 5 minutes every two weeks and up the frequency to 3 or 4 times each day.
+After three weeks or so, you can increase the time by about 5 minutes every two weeks and increase the frequency to 3 or 4 times daily.

 But isn’t that how we got here to begin with?